Ksyula/llm-experiments/task.md

 Now let's search in our index.

-We will execute a query "How do I execute a command in a running docker container?".
+We will execute a query "How do execute a command on a Kubernetes pod?".

 Use only `question` and `text` fields and give `question` a boost of 4, and use `"type": "best_fields"`.

 What's the score for the top ranking result?

-* 94.05
+* 84.50
-* 84.05
+* 64.50
-* **74.05**
+* 44.50
-* 64.05
+* 24.50
+**32.00**

 Look at the `_score` field.

 ## Q4.
 Filtering

+Now ask a different question: "How do copy a file to a Docker container?".

-Now let's only limit the questions to `machine-learning-zoomcamp`.
+This time we are only interested in questions from `machine-learning-zoomcamp`.

 Return 3 results.
 What's the 3rd question returned by the search engine?